Page last updated March 7, 2016

 As outlined in the May 2012 NIH Notice of Change in Country Eligibility for Fogarty International Training Grants (NOT-TW-12-011), Fogarty has historically limited eligibility for research training grants to institutions in low- and middle-income countries (LMICs), as defined by the World Bank.
 With the rapid growth of research training opportunities funded by national governments in emerging economies around the world, this broad categorization today has become less meaningful in the context of Fogarty's biomedical research capacity-building goals.
 In particular, many countries in the Upper Middle Income Country (UMIC) bracket today have large and growing national research training programs and fellowship opportunities of their own.
 As a result, Fogarty is revising its eligibility criteria in our research training programs for a subset of these nations, such that their participation is consistent with the traditional eligibility rules for Upper Income Country Institutions.
 That is, they may participate as training partners, but may not receive support for their own trainees.

-Beginning with receipt dates after January 1, 2013, the following change in eligibility will take effect for competing and re-competing research training grant applications (D43, D71, U2R mechanisms) to Fogarty: With the exception of Sub-Saharan African countries, Fogarty will no longer accept research training applications from, or research training applications that involve training of scientists from, UMICs that are also members of the G20 major economies.
-As of February 2014, this includes:
+Beginning with receipt dates after January 1, 2013, the following change in eligibility will take effect for competing and re-competing research training grant applications (D43, D71, U2R mechanisms) to Fogarty: With the exception of Sub-Saharan African countries, Fogarty will no longer accept research training applications from, or research training applications that involve training of scientists from, UMICs that are also members of the G20.

 This list may change over time as countries change categories within these classifications.